Vaccines: Pneumococcal Infections

 b) Patients with alcohol addiction.

-c) Patients with congenital immunodeficiencies involving any part of the immune system, including B-lymphocyte (humoral) immunity, T-lymphocyte (cell)-mediated immunity, complement system (properdin or factor D deficiency), or phagocytic functions; immunocompromising therapy, including use of long-term glucocorticoids, chemotherapy, radiation therapy, and post–organ transplant therapy; HIV infection; malignant neoplasms including leukemia and lymphoma; hematopoietic stem cell transplant (recipient); solid organ or islet transplant (candidate or recipient).
+c) Patients with congenital immunodeficiencies involving any part of the immune system, including B-lymphocyte (humoral) immunity, T-lymphocyte (cell)-mediated immunity, complement system (properdin or factor D deficiency), or phagocytic functions; immunocompromising therapy, including use of long-term glucocorticoids, chemotherapy, radiation therapy, and post–organ transplant therapy; HIV infection; malignant neoplasms including leukemia and lymphoma; as well as hematopoietic stem cell transplant (HSCT) recipients and solid organ or islet transplant candidates or recipients.

 d) Patients after sickle cell disease, congenital or acquired asplenia, or splenic dysfunction (optimally vaccination should be performed ≥2 weeks before elective splenectomy).